diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### 2.5.
 Code Relationship Documentation

-**What you can do:** Document how different classes, services, and components interact with each other, including dependency flows and architectural patterns.
+**What we can do:** Document how different classes, services, and components interact with each other, including dependency flows and architectural patterns.

 **Why this improves Copilot understanding:** Understanding how different classes, services, and components interact is crucial for Copilot to suggest appropriate design patterns and architectural solutions.
 When Copilot knows that `DiginsightService` depends on `IDataSourceRepository`, it can suggest proper dependency injection patterns and interface implementations.